zzonyo/trust-docs-test/source/index.html.md

 - query order information interface (URL: /api/v1/contract_order_info ) when there is no returned information due to network or other problems.

+### 8. The best deployment of program server

+- It is recommended that place the server in AWS Tokyo C zone and use the api.hbdm.vn domain, which can effectively reduce network disconnection and network timeout.

 ## Code Demo

 **REST**